Erickramirez/CarND-Behavioral-Cloning-P3-master/README.md

 **Behavioral Cloning Project**

 The steps of this project are the following:
 * Use the simulator to collect data of good driving behavior.
-To achieve  this task, I only used only Udacity's [sample training data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip)  and image augmentation.
+To achieve  this task, Most of the data that I used is from Udacity's [sample training data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip), I collected some data from my driving and I performed image augmentation.
 * Build, a convolution neural network in Keras that predicts steering angles from images.
 I used [NVIDIA MODEL](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)
 * Train and validate the model with a training and validation set.
 * Test that the model successfully drives around track one without leaving the road